surafeltilahun/Machine-Learning-In-Python/README.md

 # Python for Machine Learning

-Python is one of the biggest languages used by Data Scientists to build machine learning.
-This repo contains most important packages and sample machine learning algorithm used to classify and cluster sample datasets.
+Python is one of the biggest programming languages that used by Data Scientists to build machine learning models.
+This repo contains most important packages and simple machine learning algorithms used to classify and cluster sample music dataset.

+Dataset detail: music dataset is about the type of music genere preferences based few demographic information, such as age and sex.
+The dataset is mock data and has only few datapoints.